SquareGPS/navixy-api/docs/backend-api/resources/tracking/zone/index.md

 }
 ```

-* `ids` - array of int.
+* `ids` - int array.
 List IDs of the rules which uses the specified zone.

 ### list